kianaditya/chat_app/README.md

       %p
         = form.submit "Send"
 ```

+With this we arrived to the end of our planned functionlity.
+By running cucumber we should see all of our tests passing.

+### Conditional Styling

 As you might have noticed we added some classes to the layout which we can use for styling purposes.
 The most important ones were `send-message` and `recieve-message`  in `app/assets/javascripts/channels/chat.js` and in show `app/views/chat/show.html.haml`.
 We used some conditionals in ruby and javascript to differenciate between the send and recieved messages.
 Below you can find our simple styling using only css, you can add of course yours: